Opticos/gwsl/index.md

 ## GWSL

+# UPDATE: GWSL is now up and running on the Microsoft Store.
+Check for the latest 1.3.6 update.

 ### What on Earth does this do?
 What is it for?
 How can it help me?

 GWSL automates the process of running X on top of WSL and over SSH: